All About CA Camps

 Weekly Special Programming

-In addition to our exciting daily programing, we incorporate special weekly events to enrich the camp experience.
+In addition to our exciting daily programming, we incorporate special weekly events to enrich the camp experience:

-Sing-Along Concert with touring musician, Magic Bubble Show, Wacky Olympics and Obstacle Course, Foam Party, Fire Truck visit, Super Hero Day, Science Show, STEM Activities.
+Foam Parties, Magic Bubble Show, Wacky Olympics and Obstacle Course, Carnivals, Super Hero Day, Science Show, STEM Activities, Petting Zoo...
+The Fun Never Stops!

 Sports